BehlulKeremSisman/md5HashCracker/README.md

 You can crack the 32 char md5 hashes with this program.
 Please follow the instructions to use the program and see the details.

 **How it works ?
-(Algorithm):** Input hash will be compared to each word's md5 hash.
+(Algorithm):** Input hash -you can give as an argument or make read from file- will be compared to each word's md5 hash.
 These words are in the inputWordList.txt file.
 You can extend or edit this file as you want.
-If they matches the word will be the answer for crack.
+I only put 10 words on it for demo.
+If input hash and word's hash matches the word will be the answer for crack.
 If not that means crack could not be done.
 Input md5 hash should be 32 characters.
 So there is a control about length of it.
 All the information errors are given as a output.

 Program will produce you a 'Report.txt' report file.
 And you will see the results from powershell terminal too.